transloadit/uppy/website/src/privacy.md

 #### Google Analytics

 Our platform uses Google Analytics, which uses cookies.
 The information created through these cookies about your usage of uppy.io will be transmitted to a Google server in the United States of America and stored there.
-When you are located in one of the states of the European Union, your IP address will be anonymized on our platform prior to transmitting it.
-We use the code "ga('set', 'anonymizeIp', true);" to ensure an anonymous way of saving IP addresses (so-called IP-masking).
+When you are located in one of the states of the European Union, your IP address will be anonymized on our platform before transmitting it.
+We use the code `ga('set', 'anonymizeIp', true);` to make sure an anonymous way of saving IP addresses (so-called IP-masking).

 Google will use this information to analyze your usage of our platform and to create reports about the activities on our platform.
 The IP address that will be sent to Google as a result of Google Analytics will not be connected to any other data on Google.

-You can avoid any cookies being saved by changing the settings in your browser accordingly.
+You can avoid any cookies being saved by changing the settings in your browser.
 Please be aware that if you choose to do so, you might not be able to make full use of our website and all its features.
 You can also prevent the analysis of your browsing behavior on our platform through Google Analytics by installing the following browser plugin: <http://tools.google.com/dlpage/gaoptout>.

-Google, Inc. (“Google”) head quarters are located at "1600 Amphitheatre Parkway Mountain View, California 94043, USA".
+Google, Inc. (“Google”) head quarters are located at “1600 Amphitheatre Parkway Mountain View, California 94043, USA”.
 Their privacy policy is located here: <https://policies.google.com/privacy>.

 ## How to disable cookies

 You may be able to configure your browser or our website to restrict cookies or block all cookies, if you wish.
 If you disable cookies, you may find that this affects your ability to use certain parts of our website.
-For more information about cookies and instructions on how to adjust your browser settings to accept, delete or reject cookies, see the [allaboutcookies.org](http://allaboutcookies.org) website.
+For more information about cookies and instructions on how to adjust your browser settings to accept, remove or reject cookies, see the [allaboutcookies.org](http://allaboutcookies.org) website.

 ## Data Processing Addendum (DPA)

-If you require a countersigned copy of our DPA, please  <a href="mailto:hello@transloadit.com?subject=I+request+a+countersigned+copy+of+your+DPA" onclick="Intercom('showNewMessage', 'Hi, I\'d like to request a countersigned copy of your DPA'); return false;">reach out to support</a>.
+If you need a countersigned copy of our DPA, please <a href="mailto:hello@transloadit.com?subject=I+request+a+countersigned+copy+of+your+DPA" onclick="Intercom('showNewMessage', 'Hi, I\'d like to request a countersigned copy of your DPA'); return false;">reach out to support</a>.

 ## Last Updated